daryavep/Bioinformatics_Portfolio/python_pipeline/README.txt

 "All done!
 Please review the following contents: directory 'fastqs', directory 'sorted_bam', and file 'report.txt'."

-The necessary files for the script are located in week6 under the names: dgorgon_reference.fa harrington_clinical_data.txt hawkins_pooled_sequences.fastq
+The necessary files for the script are: dgorgon_reference.fa harrington_clinical_data.txt hawkins_pooled_sequences.fastq